 Introduction to the Five Pillars of Mysteries

-The five pillars of mysteries are the core elements of faith in the Ethiopian Orthodox Tewahdo Church.
-They define the doctrine of the church.
-These are the basis of all the preaching, sacraments and services of the church.
-This article will briefly introduce you to these five pillars of mysteries.
-We shall also have separate articles for each mystery.
+The five pillars of mysteries are the core elements of faith in the Ethiopian Orthodox Tewahedo Church.
+They define the Church’s doctrine and form the foundation of all preaching, sacraments, and services.
+This article offers a brief introduction to these five pillars of mysteries.
+We will also provide separate articles that explore each mystery in greater depth.

 Definition of terms

-Let’s start by defining some key terms that would help us better understand the five the mysteries.
-These terms are God, Faith, Religion, Dogma, Canon, and Church.
+Let’s begin by defining several key terms that will help us better understand the five mysteries.
+These foundational concepts are God, Faith, Religion, Dogma, Canon, and Church.

-God is Pantocrater – The creator and ruler of the whole universe (Gen 1:1).
-He is the Lover of all mankind.
-God is the Heavenly Father and source of all moral authority.
-He is the Supreme being.
-He is the Almighty.
-He is the truth.
-He is omnipresent (present everywhere), omniscient (know all), omnipotent (can do everything), eternal and merciful.
-We believe on this God.
+God is Pantocrator—the Creator and Ruler of the entire universe (Gen 1:1).
+He is the Lover of all humankind, the Heavenly Father, and the source of all moral authority.
+God is the Supreme Being, the Almighty, and the Truth.
+He is omniscient (knowing all), omnipresent (present everywhere), omnipotent (able to do all things), eternal, and merciful.
+This is the God in whom we believe.

-Faith is our firm conviction to God.
-It means believing on God.
-Accordingly, faithfulness meaning believing God in heart, confessing our faith in mouth and manifesting it in action (Romans 10:9).
-Apostle Paul describes faith as “the substance of things hoped for and the evidence of things not seen (Hebrew 11:1).”
+Faith is our firm conviction in God.
+It means believing in Him with our whole being.
+Accordingly, faithfulness involves believing in God with the heart, confessing our faith with the mouth, and manifesting it through our actions (Romans 10:9).
+The Apostle Paul describes faith as “the substance of things hoped for and the evidence of things not seen” (Hebrews 11:1).

-Religion is a relatively different concept.
-It refers to an organized faith.
-It outlines the nature of our relationship with God.
-It describes how we worship God as an individual and as a congregation.
-It also shows the true way to eternal life based on the words of God as written in the holy scriptures.
-Implied within the term religion are the institutional arrangements and the services of various types at all levels.
+Religion is a distinct yet related concept.
+It refers to an organized expression of faith.
+Religion outlines the nature of our relationship with God and describes how we worship Him both individually and as a community.
+It also presents the true path to eternal life, based on the Word of God as revealed in the Holy Scriptures.
+Within the term religion are included the institutional structures, traditions, and various forms of service practiced at all levels of the Church.

-Dogma refers to the anchors of faith.
-These are the five pillars of mysteries.
-Dogma articulates the basic principles at the heart of our faith.
-Dogmas are professed as essential by all the faithful.
-What is stated as Dogma is a set principles laid down as incontrovertibly true by the Holy Synod.
-Any deviation from the Dogmas of our religion is considered as a heresy.
+Dogma refers to the foundational anchors of faith—most notably, the Five Pillars of Mysteries.
+Dogma articulates the essential principles at the heart of our belief.
+These truths are professed and upheld by all the faithful.
+What is declared as Dogma is a set of principles established as incontrovertibly true by the Holy Synod.
+Any deviation from the Dogmas of our religion is regarded as heresy.

-Canon refers to the Ecclesiastical (church) laws/rules (1 Corr 14:40) that ‘govern’ the church.
-These are formulated by Holy Synod of the church.
-All churches are expected to obey canons.
-These legislations may be amended by Holy Synod when necessary. these include legislations related to liturgical services, priesthood, administration of the church etc.
+Canon refers to the ecclesiastical laws and rules (1 Cor.
+14:40) that govern the Church.
+These canons are formulated by the Holy Synod and are binding on all churches.
+They may be amended by the Holy Synod when necessary.
+The canons include regulations related to liturgical services, the priesthood, church administration, and other aspects of ecclesiastical life.

-Church/Ecclesia is interpreted in four ways.
-First, it refers to the congregation (1 corr 11:28) – the Unity of all Christians, including those in heaven, and the unity of Christians with Christ.
-Second, it refers to the the ‘system’ of worship (John 2:16) – the church building (place of worship) and the spiritual services within it.
-Third, the term refers to the spiritual life of individual Christians (1 Corr 3:16).
-Finally, the term can be used to describe the entire church as a religious institution (e.g. Ethiopian Orthodox Tewahdo Church, Coptic Orthodox Church etc.).
+Church (Ecclesia) is understood in four complementary ways.
+First, it refers to the congregation (1 Cor.
+11:28)—the unity of all Christians, including those in heaven, and the union of believers with Christ.
+Second, it refers to the system of worship (John 2:16)—the church building as a place of worship and the spiritual services conducted within it.
+Third, the term refers to the spiritual life of individual Christians (1 Cor.
+3:16), for each believer is a temple of God.
+Finally, Church can describe the entire religious institution, such as the Ethiopian Orthodox Tewahedo Church or the Coptic Orthodox Church.

 The Pillars of Mysteries

-A pillar is a vertical structure that emerges from a basement and supports the superstructure of a building.
-Similarly, the Pillar of Mysteries are the most important contents of faith and the basic principles belief.
-They are called ‘pillars’ as they are the anchors of faith.
+A pillar is a vertical structure that rises from a foundation and supports the superstructure of a building.
+In a similar way, the Pillars of Mysteries are the most important elements of faith and the basic principles of belief.
+They are called pillars because they serve as the anchors and supports of our faith.

 Why do we call them ‘Mysteries?